My first career was in engineering research and development and these disciplines have heavily influenced how I think about, design and build guitars.

 However, one immediately runs into a confounding set of technical problems.
 Firstly, where is this point “on the cusp of disaster”?
 This, in fact, is not a particularly difficult problem to solve if you apply engineering structural theory and know the strength of your materials (I measure the material properties of all my soundboards and backs before I build them into a guitar).
 But the real difficulties arise once the “cusp of disaster” has been arrived at.
 These difficulties are not well known or well reported for the simple reason that very few people have found the “cusp of disaster” and the corresponding sensitivity and responsiveness of a guitar that resides there.

-A sensitive guitar, by definition, has what engineers call “high average admittance”.
+A sensitive and responsive guitar, by definition, has what engineers call “high average admittance”.
 Qualitatively, that simply means that the energy from a plucked string is easily admitted to the soundboard in order to produce sound (rather than the energy being reflected back into the string).
 But at a high average admittance some frequencies have too high an admittance, that is the energy from the string passes too quickly to the soundboard resulting in a clunky sounding note without sustain.
 The frequencies that these clunky notes occur at are the resonant frequencies of the guitar panels and the enclosed air.
 So it’s very important, on a sensitive guitar, to place these resonances at the correct frequencies, so that they do not get in the way of the notes you want to play.
 If a builder has not considered this issue, it means one of two things: the guitar is not a sensitive, responsive guitar (which is mostly the case) or the guitar has a number of very dud notes.

 It’s unquestionable that at least some of the best Spanish builders of classical guitars knew about this many years ago, but it’s unlikely that they called it “high average admittance” or the term I use (and measure) which is akin to it “monopole mobility”.
 How do I know?
 Because the guitars that they built that I have measured show an uncanny predilection for the “right” frequencies of their main resonances.
 So uncanny that it’s impossible to believe they happened by chance.
 On the other hand, the steel string builders, being mainly factories, never arrived at the “cusp of disaster” as their manufacturing methods weren’t reliable enough to keep them on the right side of it without expensive and reputation shattering warranty claims